baohg2/Australia-Demographic-Dashboard/README.md

 # 🇦🇺 Australia's Demographic Shift 1996–2016
 ### Market Insights Report | Power BI Dashboard Project

-> A data analytics project exploring how Australia's population composition changed over two decades — from migration origin and age structure to regional distribution and workforce implications.
+> A data analytics project exploring how Australia's population composition changed over two decades from migration origin and age structure to regional distribution and workforce implications.

 ---

 ## 🔎 Overview

-Australia's demographic landscape underwent a fundamental transformation between 1996 and 2016, driven by sustained immigration — particularly from Asia.
+Australia's demographic landscape underwent a fundamental transformation between 1996 and 2016, driven by sustained immigration, particularly from Asia.
 This project uses ABS Census data and interactive Power BI dashboards to surface the trends, patterns and strategic implications of that shift.

 **Key questions explored:**
 - How has Australia's total population grown, and where?